dialup-world/naplps-server/README.md

 ## Adding/Removing Images

 Images added to the `images` directory will be randomly sent to the terminal.
-Current logic does not allow the same image to be sent twice in a row, so you should get a different image eith every push.
+Current logic does not allow the same image to be sent twice in a row, so you should get a different image with every push.
 Images added to the directory will not enter the rotation until after the server is restarted.
 It is not recommended to remove images from the directory while the server is running.

 Only images ending in the `.nap` (case insensitive) extension will be displayed.
 Note thet not all NAPLPS images seem to be created equally and some will not render properly.